+Churches need a team of leaders who can help oversee the army of volunteers who do the ministry’s work.
 A leader is someone who unites people and guides them toward a shared goal.

-In a church, leaders are crucial to a ministry’s ability to achieve its mission.
+This valuable group of leaders are crucial to a ministry’s ability to achieve its mission.

-Every church has a slightly different leadership model and terms for describing those leaders, however, the basic characteristics of a church leader should be the same.
+Every church has a slightly different leadership model and terms for describing those leaders.
+However, the basic characteristics of a church leader should be the same.

-When selecting leaders within your church, ask these questions to determine if they are the right fit to help lead your church mission.
+When selecting leaders within your church, ask these questions to determine if they are the right fit to lead your church mission.

 1. Are they committed to the mission of the church?

-For instance, does this person participate in church events, activities and discipleship opportunities?
+For instance, does this person participate in church events, activities, and discipleship opportunities?

 “In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive.”
 Acts 20:35